Rules of the Game

 - Game Format: There will be 2 twenty-minute halves with stopped time in the last two minutes of the second half.
 In the event of a tie after regulation time, a 10 minute overtime will be initiated.
 In the event of a tie after overtime, a 5-minute sudden-death period will be initiated.
 Each team will have 1 time-out per half.

-- Co-ed Rule: There must be 2 members of the opposite sex on the field at all times, there are no exceptions.
+- Co-ed Rule: There must be 2 members of any under-represented gender on the field at all times.
+A team may start and play with one member of an under-represented gender but must play a person-down until the second person of an under-represented gender arrives at the game.
 Failure to do so will result in an automatic forfeit.

 - Initiate Play -- Each point begins with both teams lining up on the front of their respective endzone line.
 The defense throws ("pulls") the disc to the offense.
 A regulation game has seven players per team.